IHE/ITI.PCF/input/pagecontent/ch-P.md

 | Patient or Legal Representative | X | X | X | X | X |   |   |
 {:.grid}

-Each instance of the matrix results in a single Patient Privacy Policy.
-This vocabulary must then be configured in the XDS Affinity Domain.
-Thus configuring each application in the XDS Affinity Domain to recognize for each Patient Privacy Policy identified, and which sensitivity (confidentialityCode); what types of accesses are allowed.
+Within a deployment domain, they will define a similar matrix, and that matrix results in a single Patient Privacy Policy.
+This vocabulary must then be configured in the Access Control and Enforcement Points.
 Using the example above, the Patient Privacy Policy might look like.

 **Table P-2: Patient Privacy Policies When Expressed by Document Sensitivity**